Clubs (suit): Characteristics

 The symbol for the suit of Clubs depicts a very stylised three-leaf clover with its stalk oriented downwards.

-Generally the suit of Clubs is black in colour.
+Generally, the suit of Clubs is black in colour so they can be used in some games as a pair with Spades (suit), like Klondike (solitaire).
 However, the suit may also be green, for example as sometimes used in Bridge (where it is one of the two minor suits, along with Diamonds).

-The gallery below shows a suit of Clubs from a French suited deck of 52 cards.
+The gallery below shows a suit of Clubs from a French-suited playing cards of 52 cards.
 Not shown is the Knight of Clubs used in tarot card games:

 Four-colour packs

 Four-colour packs are sometimes used in tournaments or online.
 In four-colour packs, clubs may be: